o3de/o3de.org/content/docs/welcomeguide/wg-project-configurator.md

 ## Select a project<a name="project-select"></a>

-Lumberyard has several example projects that you can work with to learn Lumberyard’s features\.
-To select a project, choose the project’s icon\.
+Lumberyard has several example projects that you can work with to learn Lumberyard's features\.
+To select a project, choose the project's icon\.
 The selected project is highlighted with a check mark\.

 **Important**
-If you’re new to Lumberyard and would like to explore its tools and features quickly, we strongly recommend using the default **StarterGame** project\.
+If you're new to Lumberyard and would like to explore its tools and features quickly, we strongly recommend using the default **StarterGame** project\.
 Changing or modifying the default project, or creating a new project will require rebuilding the Lumberyard game and engine\.
 The initial build for a Lumberyard project can take two hours or more depending on your system specifications\.

 ![\[Lumberyard Project Configurator.\]](/images/welcomeguide/ui-pc-set-active-1.24.png)